EsriDE/Photo-Search-Widget/README.md

 In order to use, develop and test the Photo-Search-Widget you need to deploy the widget directory *PhotoSearch* to the stemapp/widgets directory in your Web AppBuilder installation.

-For more ressources on developing and modifying widgets please visit [Web AppBuilder for ArcGIS Documentation](http://doc.arcgis.com/en/web-appbuilder/)
+For more ressources on developing and modifying widgets please visit [Web AppBuilder for ArcGIS (Developer Edition)](https://developers.arcgis.com/web-appbuilder/)

 ##References